cmake-basis/BASIS/doc/site/tutorials.rst

 recommended to first have a look at the quick start guides and, if questions remain, to follow the corresponding tutorial.

 ..
-The ref links below are required for the PDF version as the download directive in this case does not translate to a hyperlink, but text only.
+The ref links below are required for the LaTeX/PDF version as the download directive in this case does not translate to a hyperlink, but text only.

 .. _QuickStartGuides: